colalb1/Wavelet-Coupled-QMC-Rough-Vol/README.md

 1. **Speed**: Faster than Cholesky decomposition for large path counts
 2. **Accuracy**: Better than Euler-Maruyama for rough volatility (H < 0.5)
 3. **Memory**: More memory-efficient than Cholesky for large time steps

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-MIT License